tattn/SwipeTransition/README.md

 Notes: these frameworks use Method Swizzling.

-When setting manually without Method Swizzling, please use `SwipeTransition.framework` only.
+If you want to set up manually without Method Swizzling, please use `SwipeTransition.framework` only.

 ## Manually set up